DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-config.rst

    :scale: 50%
    :align: left

-Conductor Level (Tinkerer if wiring an ESP instead of using a shield)
+Conductor level (Tinkerer if wiring an ESP instead of using a shield)

 |